-The Best Museums to Visit in San Francisco Right Now
+The Best Museums in San Francisco Right Now

-Explore world art, mind-blowing science exhibits, botanical wonders, and more with the Bay Area’s best museums.
+You’ll find world -class art, mind-blowing science exhibits, botanical wonders and more at the best museums in San Francisco

-Whether you’re interested in fine art, photography, vintage cars, antique arcade games, natural sciences, botany, or having your mind blown over and over again, here are 14 of our favorite SF museums (and a couple in Oakland as well) that continuously make us think, ignite creativity in our own lives, and, perhaps most important, leave us feeling productive and satisfied.
-Make some time to visit in between all the other fun stuff going on this summer.
+Whether you’re interested in fine art, photography, vintage cars, natural sciences, botany, those aforementioned antique arcade games, or just having your mind blown over and over again, here are our favorite SF museums (and a couple in Oakland as well) that continuously make us think, ignite creativity in our own lives and, perhaps most importantly, leave us feeling productive and satisfied.

-Throw out everything you’ve ever been told about how you’re only allowed to “look and not touch” at museums because the Exploratorium isn’t just about looking at cool stuff, it’s about learning and playing with cool stuff.
-All of the exhibits are interactive, so you get to build sculptures with magnetic sand, create colored shadows, distort your size just by walking into a room, look into infinity, and see all kinds of illusions.
-Right now, you can’t go inside of the Tactile Dome, but as soon as it returns, reserve a time slot to go into the pitch black dome and feel your way out of it (pop a gummy about an hour beforehand for maximum fun).
-Needless to say, the Exploratorium is full of kiddos during the day, so if you don’t want to feel bad playing with an exhibit while kids wait, go After Dark on Thursdays when there are cocktail bars, DJs, and everyone has to be 18 or older.
+Forget everything you’ve ever been told about how you’re only allowed to “look and not touch” at museums because the Exploratorium isn’t just about looking at cool stuff, it’s about learning and playing with cool stuff.
+All of the exhibits are interactive, so you get to touch a tornado, dance with your own shadow, distort your size just by walking into a room, look into infinity, roll ping pong balls through a replica of the city made entirely out of toothpicks and see all kinds of illusions.
+If edibles are a thing you enjoy, you won’t regret eating one about an hour before your visit begins.
+Needless to say, the Exploratorium is full of kiddos during the day, so if you don’t want to feel bad playing with an exhibit while kids wait, go After Dark on Thursdays when there are cocktail bars, DJs and everyone has to be 18 or older.

 How to visit: GA: $12; students, seniors, and educators $6; free for children under 12 and for those who receive SNAP benefits by presenting their EBT card (will grant up to four people entry per EBT card).

-Usually if you want art, history, and natural sciences, you’ll have to go to at least two different museums, but at OMCA, you get ‘em all under one roof.
+Usually, if you want art, history and natural sciences, you’ll have to go to at least two different museums, but at OMCA, you get them all under one roof.
 This museum is all about inspiring Californians to “create a more vibrant future for themselves and their communities” and does this by bringing together 1.8 million objects that tell our state’s history.
-Go before the end of the year to see “Hella Feminist,” an exhibition that brings together historic objects from the museums’s collection (posters, pins, photos, and more) alongside newly commissioned art to demonstrate intersectionality and how elements of one’s identity are inextricably linked (through January 2023).
+Go before June to see “Angela Davis: Seize the Time,” an exhibit that “examines the image, influence and activism of the Oakland-based icon” featuring a range of materials, including “contemporary and historical artworks, media, literature, sketches, rare manuscripts of Davis’s philosophical and activist writings.”
 There’s also an ongoing exhibit called “Black Power” that focuses on the Black Panther Party to “bring to light the tensions between a culturally and socially progressive California and examples of economic racism and oppression in the state” and is intended to inspire action.
+OMCA has lots of events, including Friday Nights at OMCA with Off the Grid, a free community event with live music, activities and food trucks where you can explore the museum or lounge in the garden.

 How to visit: GA is $19 for adults; GA + “Hella Feminist” is $25.

-Even if you’re not a “museum” person, you’re still a Musée Mécanique person because it’s a private collection of over 300 20th-century penny arcade games and artifacts, including coin-operated pianos, antique slot machines, animations, and more.
-Look closely and you’ll find some very dark machines, including ones that depict executions, and the famously creepy Laffing Sal which, even if you try to avoid looking at, you won’t be able to miss.
-There’s also a “Love Tester,” “Arm Wrestler,” fortune teller, and a collection of vintage pinball machines.
+Even if you’re not a “museum” person, you’re still a Musée Mécanique person because it’s a private collection of over 300 penny arcade games and artifacts from the 20th-century, including coin-operated pianos, antique slot machines, animations and more.
+Look closely and you’ll find some very dark machines, including ones that depict executions, the demise of a wagon train that didn’t reach its final destination and the fate of a drunk man who passes out in a churchyard only to be haunted by the devil.
+What you won’t have to look closely for is the famously creepy Laffing Sal, because even if you try to avoid looking at it, you’ll still hear her monstrous laughter within the museum and then later in your nightmares.
+There’s also a “Love Tester,” “Arm Wrestler,” fortune teller, a collection of vintage pinball machines and so much more.

 How to visit: Free admission

-You’ll always find some of your favorite, tried and true artists at SFMOMA, including work by Roy Lichtenstein and Andy Warhol, but there’s always lots of new art to see as well.
-Right now, that includes 150 of Diego Rivera’s paintings, frescoes, and drawings created from the 1920s to the mid-1940s (through January 2, 2023); large-scale sculptures from contemporary artists Olafur Eliasson, Teresita Fernández, and Anish Kapoor that play with light, color, and our perception of them (through December 11, 2022); and a collection of Alexander Calder’s sculptures that both delight and make you think about engineering in a whole new way (through May 2023).
-While you’re there, be sure to also check out the murals from Bay Area artists on floors 2, 3, and 5, take in some fresh air in front of the largest living wall in the U.S., and enjoy a bite or glass of wine in the sculpture garden.
+You’ll invariably find some of your favorite, tried and true contemporary artists at SFMOMA, including work by Roy Lichtenstein and Andy Warhol, but there’s also always lots of new art to see as well.
+Right now, that includes a collection of Alexander Calder’s sculptures that both delight and make you think about engineering in a whole new way (through May 2023); “Conversation Pieces: Contemporary Furniture in Dialogue” is described as “works of furniture that prioritize meaning and material choice over function and practicality” (until June 25).
+“Acción Latina: The ’80s Matter in the Mission,” is a look at the influential art and activism that took place in the Mission District in the ‘80s (until June 27).
+While you’re there, be sure to also check out the murals from Bay Area artists on floors 2, 3, and 5, take in some fresh air in front of the largest living wall in the U.S. and enjoy a bite or glass of wine in the sculpture garden.
+The SFMOMA also hosts one of the best parties of the year, Art Bash, which is happening this year on April 19th.

 How to visit: Tickets are $25 for adults and $19 for young adults (19 to 24).
 Reserve tickets here.